edtadros/snack-counter/README.md

 - **Rate Limiting**: Global 20-second cooldown prevents spam - button disables for ALL users when pressed
 - **Data Persistence**: Automatic saving to JSON with backup system - survives server restarts and software updates
 - **Access Control**: Password-protected access with cookie-based authentication - only authorized users can access
+- **Push Notifications**: Real-time notifications on iOS Safari when snacks are incremented

 ## Recent Updates